 Partial Street Closure

-A partial closure is a physical barrier that restricts vehicles from turning into a street, while still allowing for bicycle access.
+A partial street closure is a physical barrier that restricts vehicles from turning into a street, while allowing bicycle access.
 The adjacent lane is left open to allow vehicles to exit, while two-way traffic is maintained for the remainder of the block.
 Partial closures can be considered on local streets with cut-through traffic.

 Full Street Closure